 Acquisitions of mineral rights are capitalized.
 Subsequent exploration and evaluation costs related to an area of interest are expensed as incurred on a project-by-project basis pending determination of indicated resources.
 Upon determination of indicated resources, further development costs are capitalized.

-The capitalized costs are presented as either tangible or intangible development assets according to the nature of the assets acquired.
 When a licence is relinquished or a project is abandoned, the related costs are immediately recognized in profit or loss.